 1st Burnmoor’s Code of Conduct

-• Respect everyone, property, equipment and time.
+• Do respect everyone, property, equipment and time.

-• Have fun!
+• Do have fun!

 Consequences Should the Code not be Kept